philippkochlimebit/philippkochlimebit/README.md

 ### Hi there 👋

+My name is Philipp and I am Machine Learning Engineer at Limebit GmbH in Berlin

+🔭 I’m currently working on various Machine Learning Projects in the context of medical data

 <!--
 **philippkochlimebit/philippkochlimebit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.